isaacnmm/pestpolicy-hugo2XX/content/posts/pictures-of-bed-bug-bites/index.md

 ##  Conclusion

 Bed bug bites can be a huge problem, especially if you dont know how best to deal with them.
-Once you learn that [bed bugs have bitten you](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/), you can use the tricks mentioned above to relieve yourself of the symptoms.
+Once you learn that [bed bugs have bitten you](https://pestpolicy.com/can-bed-bugs-get-in-your-hair/),you can use the tricks mentioned above to relieve yourself of the symptoms.
 See a medical expert if the condition gets severe.